Single-Use Item Reduction Strategy

 How can we reduce single-use items?

-There are different ways to reduce single-use items, and Chilliwack’s strategy may include a combination of regulatory and educational components.
-The City has not selected specific measures yet.
-Some other communities have introduced regulatory measures, such as bans or mandatory fees to encourage reduction.
-These and other possible measures will be evaluated.
+There are different ways to reduce single-use items, and Chilliwack’s strategy includes a combination of regulatory and educational components.
+Other communities have already introduced regulatory measures, such as bans or mandatory fees to encourage reduction.

 The City encourages all residents and businesses to consider how they can start reducing single-use items.

 Steps are currently being taken by the Government of Canada to develop an integrated management approach to plastic products, including many single-use plastic items.
 This strategy may include bans on items like plastic bags and stir sticks.

 The BC Ministry of Environment and Climate Change Strategy is also in the process of developing a Clean BC: Plastics Action Plan.
 They are exploring actions related to four policy areas, including expansion of their Extended Producer Responsibility (EPR) programs and potential bans on single-use packaging.

 Over thirty other municipalities in British Columbia are investigating the impacts of single-use items on their communities or have already implemented bylaws to regulate their use.